SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 * wysiwyg alignment in flow part (if we need to support justification)

-* the validation needs to de-substitute the actual urls back to <<contentapiprefix>> before it checks for equality
 * validate twoway relationships

-* add publish later and unpublish later buttons to page type

-* fix visualisation buttons (substitute urls?)

-* switch visualisation buttons to dropdowns

 * MergeNodeCommand.AddProperty helpers need to call graphsynchelper PropertyName